vin0110/haas/README.md

-# haws
+# haAs
-HPCC on AWS cluster management
+HPCC as a service: HPCC cluster management in clouds.